Welcome to the Dream Makers Celebration: Forging the Future Together – Bright Futures Blooming!

 Live Auction

-We’re thrilled to announce our exciting four live auction packages, each one is a unique opportunity to make a difference for CYC!
+Our four live auction packages are an unique opportunity to make a difference!
 Get your bidder cards ready and raise them high during tonight’s exciting live auction with professional auctioneer, Susan Johnson.

 Auction Packages